material-motion/motion-interchange-objc/README.md

 Motion timing structs can be used to represent complex multi-element and multi-property motion specifications.
-An example of a common complex motion spec is a transition which has both an expansion and a collapse variant:
+An example of a common complex motion spec is a transition which has both an expansion and a collapse variant.
+If we wanted to represent such a transition we might create a set of structures like this:

 ```objc
 struct MDCMaskedTransitionMotionTiming {